 - A. General description of the Development Site, including a description of existing natural and hydrologic features and any environmentally sensitive areas. - B. General description of the overall SWM concept for the project, including a description of permanent SWM techniques, non-structural BMPs to be employed and construction specifications of the materials to be used for structural SWM facilities.
-The narrative shall include a description of any treatment trains and how the facilities are meant to function with each other to manage stormwater runoff.

-- C. The effect of the project (in terms of runoff volumes, water quality and peak flows) on adjacent properties and on any existing municipal stormwater management facilities that may receive runoff from the Development Site. - D. Complete hydrologic, hydraulic, and structural computations for all SWM facilities. - E. Expected project time schedule. - F. Verification of an approved and proven to be implemented agricultural Erosion and Sediment Control Plan or Conservation Plan and a Manure Management Plan or Nutrient Management Plan for agricultural uses.
+The narrative shall include a description of any treatment trains and how the facilities are meant to function with each other to manage stormwater runoff. - C. Where an NPDES Construction Permit is required, a general description of the overall approach, techniques, controls, BMPs, and methods for managing non-stormwater generating activities (including, but not limited to concrete washouts and saw-cutting operations), waste (including, but not limited to solid waste and sanitary/septic waste), materials (including, but not limited to fertilizers/herbicides), and related inspection and maintenance activities. - D. The effect of the project (in terms of runoff volumes, water quality and peak flows) on adjacent properties and on any existing municipal stormwater management facilities that may receive runoff from the Development Site. - E. Complete hydrologic, hydraulic, and structural computations for all SWM facilities. - F. Expected project time schedule. - G. Verification of an approved and proven to be implemented agricultural Erosion and Sediment Control Plan or Conservation Plan and a Manure Management Plan or Nutrient Management Plan for agricultural uses.